dealii/website/docs/community/best_paper_award.md

 The best deal.II-based paper from 2024 is the following:

-> D. Abbondanza, M. Gallo, C. M. Casciola
+> D. Abbondanza, M. Gallo, C. M. Casciola:
 >
 > _Collapse of microbubbles over an elastoplastic wall_
 >